Unattended Pets in Hot Vehicles

 • About how long has the pet been left alone in the vehicle?

-• Is the pet sitting or lying down or panting?
+• Is the pet sitting, lying down, or panting?

 • How does the animal react to a knock on the window?